puru444/Ethereum_ERC20_Token_KaseiCoin/README.md

 **DISCLAIMER: This is just a college project with an assumption of some hypothetical situation instructed to students to test their Blockchain Skills, hereby this Token doesn't contain any monetary value in any form.
 The content/code mentioned below is just for education purpose only & its not a financial advice.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-**BACKGROUND:** After waiting for years and passing several tests, I am selected by the Martian Aerospace Agency to be part of the first human colony on Mars.
-As a prominent fintech professional, I am chosen to lead a project to develop a monetary system for the new Mars colony.
-I have decided to base this new monetary system on blockchain technology, and to define a new cryptocurrency called KaseiCoin. (“Kasei” means “Mars” in Japanese.)
+**GIVEN SITUATION:** After waiting for years and passing several tests, I have been selected by the Martian Aerospace Agency to be part of the first human colony on Mars.
+As a prominent Fintech Professional, I am chosen to lead a project to develop a Monetary System for the new Mars colony.
+I have decided to base this new monetary system on Blockchain Technology, and to define a new cryptocurrency called KaseiCoin. (“Kasei” means “Mars” in Japanese.)

 KaseiCoin will be a fungible token that is ERC-20 compliant.
 I will launch a crowdsale that will allow people who are moving to Mars to convert their earthling money to KaseiCoin.